niquewoodhouse/jekyll-blog/about.md

 			        	I'm passionate about transforming complex problems into simple &amp; obvious solutions.
 I can't swim.
 			        </p>
 			        <p>
-			        	 I was the first Creative Director at <a href="http://www.wirewax.com">Wirewax</a>, a video editing platform used by esteemed brands such as Spotify, NBC Universal, Nike &amp; BBC.
+			        	 I was the first Creative Director at <a href="http://www.wirewax.com">Wirewax</a>, a video editing platform used by respected brands like Spotify, NBC Universal, Nike &amp; BBC.
 					</p>
 					<p>
 			        	I'm honored by both the high regard we were held by global creative agencies &amp; the impact my role had on the bottom line - with share value increasing 8x in my 2 years.